 Cell Phone: 912.429.2407

-APO Cavanaugh has been a member of the Savannah Police Department since 2016.
+Cpl.
+Cavanaugh has been a member of the Savannah Police Department since 2016.
 She has a Bachelor’s degree in criminal justice and is currently pursing a Master’s degree in human services.
-In addition to being ECIT certified, APO Cavanaugh is a member of SWAT and the Peer Support Team.
+In addition to being ECIT certified, Cpl.
+Cavanaugh is a member of SWAT, the Peer Support Team and is ECIT certified.
+In addition, he is certified in FLETC Mental Health Crisis Instructor, ICAT instructor, BOLA Wrap certified and Crisis/Hostage Negotiation Level 1.
 Prior to her law enforcement career, she served eight years in the Army.